Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-The following theorem follows the same steps as in \cite[Thm.~3.9]{dls_weyl}.
-However, an additional complication is introduced by the parallel transport operators, which will produce an additional term in the star product expansion.
+The following theorem is the vector bundle generalization of the corresponding result in \cite[Thm.~3.9]{dls_weyl}.
+The proof follows the same general steps, but additional terms arise from the parallel transport operators.
+These terms will contribute to the asymptotic expansion of the star product.